Murdaugh family

-The Murdaugh family (/ˈmɜːrdɒk/ MUR-dok) is an American family from the Lowcountry region of South Carolina.
+The Murdaugh family (/ˈmɜːrdɒk/ MUR-dock) is an American family from the Lowcountry region of South Carolina.
 Three generations named Randolph Murdaugh served consecutively as circuit solicitor (the elected prosecuting attorney) for the state's 14th judicial district between 1920 and 2006.
 The family's prominence led locals to call the five-county district "Murdaugh Country".
 In addition to the legal positions, Randolph Murdaugh Sr. established the Murdaugh family law firm, now called the Parker Law Group, which specializes in personal injury litigation.

 A fourth-generation son, affluent lawyer Richard Alexander "Alex" Murdaugh, secretly led a life of crime that included acts of fraud, corruption, embezzlement, theft and drug offenses spanning decades and involving dozens of victims, many of whom were disadvantaged.
-The crimes culminated in 2021 when Alex murdered his wife Maggie and son Paul using multiple guns at close range.
-Murdaugh's trial ended with his conviction and sentencing to two consecutive life sentences in prison without the possibility of parole.
+The crimes culminated in 2021 when Alex allegedly murdered his wife Maggie and son Paul using multiple guns at close range.
+Alex's trial ended with his conviction and sentencing to two consecutive life sentences in prison without the possibility of parole.
+These convictions were overturned in 2026, after the Supreme Court of South Carolina ruled that "shocking jury interference" by a court clerk during the 2023 trial meant that Alex's convictions were compromised.
 The case captured national attention for many years and generated extensive media coverage, films and books.